hxlnt/nobadmemories.com/src/render/posts/my-ten-most-influential-nes-games.html.md

 Throughout December, January, February, and March, I blogged about the ten NES games most influential to me.

-I've collected quick links to all the posts below.
-I also realized that while I still feel good about the ten games I chose, I wish I'd chosen a slightly different order.
-So here's my reordered top-ten list.
+I realized that while I still feel good about the ten games I chose, I wish I'd chosen a slightly different order.
+So here's my newgangled and reordered top-ten list with links to each article.

 ![Hello Kitty World](/img/hkworld3.png)